keya-rony/Analysing-Model-Vehicle-Company-In-MySQL/README.md

 * How can company credit policies be evaluated?
 Are there any customers with credit issues that need to be addressed?
 * Can the perfomance of employees be evaluated using available sales data?

-### Are all the warehouses currently is use needed?
+### Are all the warehouses currently in use needed?
 What is the total inventory of each warehouse?

 Using MSQL query to retrieve total inventory of each product in each warehouse.
 The query joins two tables in the Mint Classic databse, the Prouducts table and warehouses table based on the warehouse code
 ``` SQL